HL7/US-Core/input/pagecontent/vitals-write.md

 </div><!-- stu-note -->

 `encounter`
-- Client - If populating this element, apps **SHALL** use a reference to an Encounter resource in the server, and **MAY** use the value returned by the `launch/encounter` SMART scope.
+- Client - If populating this element, apps **SHALL** use a reference to an Encounter resource in the Server, and **MAY** use the value returned by the `launch/encounter` SMART scope.
 - Server - Systems **SHOULD** document whether the `encounter` element is required to create a vital sign.
-When not required, servers **MAY** determine this value based on context if it is omitted.
+When not required, Servers **MAY** determine this value based on context if it is omitted.

 `subject`
-- Client - Apps **SHALL** populate the `subject` reference with a reference to a Patient resource in the server.
+- Client - Apps **SHALL** populate the `subject` reference with a reference to a Patient resource in the Server.
 Patient-facing apps **SHOULD** populate this element based on the value returned as part of the `launch/patient` SMART scope.

 `device`
-- Client - Apps **MAY** populate the `device` reference with a reference to the Device resource in the server or a contained Device resource within the Observation.
+- Client - Apps **MAY** populate the `device` reference with a reference to the Device resource in the Server or a contained Device resource within the Observation.
 This is the device used to measure the vital sign (e.g., a BP cuff), not the device used to transmit the data (e.g., a phone).
 Contained device resources **SHALL** populate at least one `deviceName` element.
-- Server - When this value is populated with a reference to a Device resource on the server, servers **SHALL** return this reference in subsequent reads operations of the resource that was created.
-When this value is populated with a reference to a valid contained Device resource, servers **MAY** ignore the contained Device, return the contained Device as part of subsequent read operations, or create a Device resource in the system and return a reference to it in subsequent read operations.
+- Server - When this value is populated with a reference to a Device resource on the Server, Servers **SHALL** return this reference in subsequent reads operations of the resource that was created.
+When this value is populated with a reference to a valid contained Device resource, Servers **MAY** ignore the contained Device, return the contained Device as part of subsequent read operations, or create a Device resource in the system and return a reference to it in subsequent read operations.
 Servers **SHALL** not return an error due to the presence of a valid contained Device resource.
 Servers **SHOULD** document their behavior with regard to contained Device resources.

 `performer`
-- Client - Apps **SHOULD** populate the `performer` element with a reference to a resource in the server when the resource exists, or the app can create it.
+- Client - Apps **SHOULD** populate the `performer` element with a reference to a resource in the Server when the resource exists, or the app can create it.
 For patient-facing apps, if the app knows that a patient collected this data, the app **SHALL** set the `performer` to a reference to the patient based on the SMART launch context (this should also match the `Observation.subject`).
 If the relevant resource does not exist and the app cannot create it, the app **SHOULD** populate `performer.display`.
 - Server - When this value is populated in a successful create operation, systems **SHALL** return it in subsequent read operations of the resource that was created.
 Note that `performer` is not currently required in the US Core vital signs profile.

 ### Discarding Observations

-For a given vital sign type, if many Observations are submitted with `effectiveDateTime` or `effectivePeriod` values that are close in time, a server **MAY** choose to discard a portion of these Observations or **MAY** reject submitted Observations with an appropriate OperationOutcome.
+For a given vital sign type, if many Observations are submitted with `effectiveDateTime` or `effectivePeriod` values that are close in time, a Server **MAY** choose to discard a portion of these Observations or **MAY** reject submitted Observations with an appropriate OperationOutcome.
 Systems **SHALL** clearly document this behavior or the ways in which health systems may customize this behavior in the API documentation.

-If a server determines that a vital sign is a duplicate of one it has already stored, the server **MAY** ignore the Observation or **MAY** reject the submitted Observation with an appropriate OperationOutcome.
+If a Server determines that a vital sign is a duplicate of one it has already stored, the Server **MAY** ignore the Observation or **MAY** reject the submitted Observation with an appropriate OperationOutcome.
 Systems **SHALL** clearly document this behavior or the ways in which health systems may customize this behavior in the API documentation.

 ### Updating Previously Submitted Observations